jaimiles23/pywrangle/README.md

 pip install pywrangle
 ```

 # Import

-Per convention with Python Analysis modules, import pywrangle as follows:
+Per convention with Python libraries for data science, import pywrangle as follows:
 ```
 >>> import pywrangle as pw
 ```